Scientific studies show how vital dark skies are to the health of our ecology.

 Measuring and Protecting Our Dark Skies

-The Adirondack Park, where you can enjoy a remarkably dark and pristine night of stargazing, has one of the darkest skies in the Northeastern United States.
-The park is classified as a level 2 on the Bortle Scale, created by astronomer John E. Bortle.
-This scale is widely recognized and used to determine the night sky’s brightness by including factors such as wildfire smoke, humidity, haze, clouds, and disturbances in the atmosphere.
+Adirondack Park has one of the darkest skies in the Northeastern United States.
+It’s the perfect spot to enjoy a remarkably dark and pristine night of stargazing.
+The park is classified as a level 2 on the Bortle Scale.
+This scale, created by astronomer John E. Bortle, is widely recognized and used to determine the night sky’s brightness.
+It considers factors such as wildfire smoke, humidity, haze, clouds, and disturbances in the atmosphere.

 The Dark Sky Association was founded in 1988.

 According to the Department of Conservation and Natural Resources (DCNR), Cherry Springs State Park “was designated as a Gold Level International Dark Sky Park in June 2008, which is the highest designation given to a dark sky site.”
-Here, visitors can see one of the best places on the eastern seaboard to stargaze and learn about the science of astronomy.
+Here, visitors can stargaze in one of the best places on the eastern seaboard and learn about the science of astronomy.
 Cherry Springs State Park is ranked second on the Go Astronomy Dark Sky website.

 During our dark sky experience at Cherry Springs, visitors are held to strict restrictions to preserve the park’s darkness.

-Visitors may only use red lights (which are dark-sky friendly) instead of white lights, and guests may not enter the park after sunset.
+Visitors may only use red lights (which are dark-sky friendly) instead of white lights.
+Guests may not enter the park after sunset.

-Cherry Springs’ environmental educators were highly knowledgeable, using laser pointers to point out specific constellations and showing guests how to use their cell phones, ID apps, books like A Field Guide to the Night Sky, and maps to identify what they were seeing in the dark sky.
+Cherry Springs’ environmental educators were highly knowledgeable, using laser pointers to point out specific constellations.
+They showed guests how to use their cell phones, ID apps, books like A Field Guide to the Night Sky, and maps to identify what they were seeing in the dark sky.
 Educators also demonstrated how telescopes can help us identify what is being seen in the nighttime sky.
 Stargazers were able to see firsthand the craters on the moon, planets and their rings, and other astrological features.

-Many years ago, my partner and I stargazed many nights at the most prominent dark sky reserve in the Aoraki Mount Cook National Park, Lake Tekapo, Mackenzie Basin in the South Island of New Zealand.
-The Southland rural region of New Zealand is void of light pollution, and the clear night sky beheld brilliant stars sparkling like diamonds as the constellations and Milky Way captured our attention.
-We learned that less than 20% of people can see the Milky Way from where they live.
-In New Zealand, one can witness the majesty of the Milky Way within a half hour from a dark sky area.
+Many years ago, my partner and I stargazed many nights at the most prominent dark sky reserve, Aoraki Mount Cook National Park, Lake Tekapo, Mackenzie Basin in the South Island of New Zealand.
+The Southland rural region of New Zealand is void of light pollution.
+We beheld brilliant stars sparkling like diamonds as the constellations and Milky Way captured our attention.
+Less than 20% of people can see the Milky Way from where they live.
+But in New Zealand, one can witness the majesty of the Milky Way within a half hour from a dark sky area.

 Light Pollution and its Effects

-We have learned that artificial light adversely affects nocturnal animals, plants, insects, marine life, and humans and interferes with our natural biorhythms and sleep behaviors.
+We have learned that artificial light adversely affects nocturnal animals, plants, insects, marine life, and humans.
+It also interferes with our natural biorhythms and sleep behaviors.
 Some facts about light pollution and its effects are:

-• In bird studies, highly lit cities attract birds and disorient them.
-The birds duped into thinking it is still daylight when it is not, become victims of increased bird strikes, collisions, possible death, and changes in migration and breeding patterns.
+• Highly lit cities attract birds and disorient them.
+The birds are duped into thinking it is still daylight when it is not.
+They become victims of increased bird strikes, collisions, death, and changes in migration and breeding patterns.

 • Insects impacted by artificial light, such as fireflies, are confused between natural and artificial lighting.
-Moths and other insects are drawn to outdoor lighting, which can interfere with activity, increase death by predators, and disrupt reproductive cycles.
+Moths and other insects are drawn to outdoor lighting.
+Artificial lights interfere with their activity, increase likelihood of death by predators, and disrupt reproductive cycles.

 • Sea turtle nocturnal patterns can be disrupted by urban lighting.
-They use the safety of the ocean after hatching, going to the brightest light, preferably a full moon over the sea, and not city lighting.
+They follow the brightest light to safely return to the ocean after laying eggs.
+Their preferred brightest light is a full moon over the sea, not city lighting.

 • Cactus/palms will not flower due to artificial light at night.